MLS, representatives from supporters groups meet over league’s ban of Iron Front flag

 The Sounders front office publicly apologized for the wording but is upholding MLS’ ban.

 In response, the archrival supporters groups went 33 minutes without cheering and waving any flags when Portland hosted Seattle at Providence Park in August.
-And when an ECS member was removed from a Sounders match at CenturyLink Field earlier this month for waving a massive Iron Front flag, a bulk of supporters also walked out in solidarity.
+And when an ECS member was removed from a Sounders match at CenturyLink Field on Sunday for waving a massive Iron Front flag, a bulk of supporters also walked out in solidarity.

 Similar protests have occurred across the league and the hashtag #AUnitedFront was started on social media to show support in lifting the ban.
 Fans also started wearing shirts with traditional or altered Iron Front symbols, using trees, feathers, or guitars.